 Only the read/write heads designed for that specific model or series of drive can be used to read that data, and with great variation between individual drives.
 Aside from the physical handling, a DVD-ROM drive is not where your platter wants to be.

 So great job to Hungry Gizmo on this light-hearted video.
-But on this Friday the 13th, watch out for horrors on the internet!
+But watch out for horrors on the internet!